dburriss/dburriss.github.io/_posts/2017-06-10-yoda-wants-you-to-be-a-functional-programmer.md

 > ## “Do.
 Or do not.
 There is no try.” – Yoda

-Functions almost always return a value.
+Functions always return a value.
 No `void` here.

 > ## “Much to learn you still have…my old padawan.
 This is just the beginning!” – Yoda